imor/mini-lsm/mini-lsm-book/src/week2-overview.md

 ![always full compaction](./lsm-tutorial/week2-00-two-extremes-2.svg)

-<p class="caption">Always compact when new SST being flushed</p>
+<p class="caption">Always compact when a new SST is flushed</p>

-The ratio of memtables flushed to the disk versus total data written to the disk is write amplification.
-That is to say, no compaction has a write amplification ratio of 1x, because once the SSTs are flushed to the disk, they will stay there.
+Write amplification is the ratio of memtables flushed to disk versus the total data written to disk.
+That is to say, no compaction has a write amplification ratio of 1x, because once the SSTs are flushed to disk, they stay there.
 Always doing compaction has a very high write amplification.
-If we do a full compaction every time we get an SST, the data written to the disk will be quadratic to the number of SSTs flushed.
-For example, if we flushed 100 SSTs to the disk, we will do compactions of 2 files, 3 files, ..., 100 files, where the actual total amount of data we wrote to the disk is about 5000 SSTs.
-The write amplification after writing 100 SSTs in this cause would be 50x.
+If we do a full compaction every time we get an SST, the data written to disk will be quadratic in the number of SSTs flushed.
+For example, if we flushed 100 SSTs to disk, we would do compactions of 2 files, 3 files, ..., 100 files, where the actual total amount of data written to disk is about 5000 SSTs.
+The write amplification after writing 100 SSTs in this case would be 50x.

-A good compaction strategy can balance read amplification, write amplification, and space amplification (we will talk about it soon).
-In a general-purpose LSM storage engine, it is generally impossible to find a strategy that can achieve the lowest amplification in all 3 of these factors, unless there are some specific data pattern that the engine could use.
-The good thing about LSM is that we can theoretically analyze the amplifications of a compaction strategy and all these things happen in the background.
-We can choose compaction strategies and dynamically change some parameters of them to adjust our storage engine to the optimal state.
-Compaction strategies are all about tradeoffs, and LSM-based storage engine enables us to select what to be traded at runtime.
+A good compaction strategy balances read amplification, write amplification, and space amplification (we will talk about space amplification soon).
+In a general-purpose LSM storage engine, it is generally impossible to find a strategy that achieves the lowest amplification in all three factors, unless there are specific data patterns the engine can leverage.
+The good thing about LSM is that we can theoretically analyze the amplifications of a compaction strategy, and all these things happen in the background.
+We can choose compaction strategies and dynamically change parameters to adjust our storage engine to the optimal state.
+Compaction strategies are all about tradeoffs, and LSM-based storage engines enable us to choose the tradeoffs at runtime.

 ![compaction tradeoffs](./lsm-tutorial/week2-00-triangle.svg)